-While it’s been a staple of North American malls forever (pun very much intended), it isn’t hard to understand why shoppers would want to find some other clothing stores like Forever 21.
+While it’s been a staple of American malls forever (pun very much intended), it isn’t hard to understand why shoppers would want to find some other clothing stores like Forever 21.

-It doesn’t take long for shoppers to “age out” of their clothes, and go looking for stores that are just as affordable, but carry a wider and/or more mature selection of styles.
+And it doesn’t take long for shoppers to “age out” of their clothes, and go looking for stores that are just as affordable, but carry a wider and/or more mature selection of styles.

 Plus, they’ve been closing a lot of stores over the past few years as the entire retail industry struggles, so who knows how long they’ll even be around.

-Fortunately, the world of affordable retail fashion is large, and you don’t have to look far to find some great Forever21 alternatives.
+Fortunately, the world of affordable retail fashion is large, and you don’t have to look far to find some great Forever 21 alternatives.

 Cool Clothing Stores Like Forever 21